fisxoj/lisp-images/README.md

 # Lisp Images for Docker [![Build Status](https://travis-ci.org/fisxoj/lisp-images.svg?branch=master)](https://travis-ci.org/fisxoj/lisp-images)

 Here are a couple of images for using lisp in containerized environments!
-There are a few variations that build on the `quicklisp-sbcl-base` image, which is Debian stretch with [sbcl](http://www.sbcl.org/) and [quicklisp](https://www.quicklisp.org/beta/) installed.
+There are a few variations that build on the `quicklisp-sbcl-base` image, which is Debian buster with [sbcl](http://www.sbcl.org/) and [quicklisp](https://www.quicklisp.org/beta/) installed.

 I'll try to keep the [ChangeLog](./ChangeLog) updated as new releases roll out!